CSUChico-CSCI340/CSCI340-Course-Materials/Syllabus.md

 If you regularly skip class I will not answer questions on the material you missed.

 Attendance of labs is not required; however, this will be where we will walk through examples of the material covered in lecture and tools for your assignments.
 As such, you will likely not do well on the labs and exams that will rely on this material if you miss the labs.
+I'll also be factoring in attendance into your overall grade, so make sure you sign in every lab, if you don't stay for the lab then this won't count.

 ##Grading